VoltDB/app-fastdata/README.md

 data warehouse and stored back into VoltDB.
 VoltDB uses the information to segment real-time events for per-event decisioning.

-The click events are generated with random data at a constant rate.
+The click events can come from persistent queues like [Apache Kafka](http://kafka.apache.org).
+For simplicity, this sample app generates random events at a constant rate.
 Each click event contains basic information like source IP address, destination URL, timestamp, HTTP method name, referral URL, and the user agent string.
 More information can be included in a real-world use case.

-The stream is ingested into VoltDB, cleaned up, then exported into a data warehouse for long term persistence.
+The stream is ingested into VoltDB, cleaned up, then exported into a data warehouse like [Hadoop](http://hadoop.apache.org) for long term persistence.
 The data warehouse runs machine learning algorithm on the full historical dataset to segment the click events into clusters periodically.
 Each cluster is represented by its center.
 The cluster centers are sent back into VoltDB.

 VoltDB uses the clustering information to further segment new click events into the corresponding cluster at real-time.
 VoltDB can use this to make per-event